Lordbooker/linux-g13-driver/README.md

 ### Use the config tool

-In a command prompt go to the directory where you unzipped your download and type:
+In a command prompt go to the downloaded and unzipped folder and type:

     java -jar Linux-G13-GUI.jar